grahamstark/ScottishTaxBenefitModel.jl/docs/SCOTBEN-Install-Instructions-April-2025.md

 * `book/` : tutorial material for Northumbria and OU microsim courses
 * `matching/` : **NOT USED** replaced with code in `src`
 * `simPop/` : one of several attempts at creating a synthetic dataset;
+* `web/`: not used and should be deleted;
-* `tmp/` :
+* `tmp/` : working directory - should be empty.

 #### Simple Model Run

-Here's an example of a simple model run.
-You need to:
+Here's an example of a simple model run from the REPL.

+The steps are:

 * import all the libraries you need;
 * create a settings structure - tells the model which data to use, how to uprate. and so on.